 Use the Community area to post what’s been happening at your service as well as events, news and information that may be of interest to the community, e.g. enrolling for school.
 It’s a place to build community so remember not to just use it as a reminder area.
 Here are some ideas:

-- Send an announcement.
-Selecting the Announcement checkbox ensures all family admins receive the post, even those who may have turned off their notifications.
-This is best used for the most important notices, eg. health notices etc. (Only teachers who are Admins can create announcements.)
+Send an announcement.
+Selecting the Announcement checkbox means all family admins receive the post, even those who may have turned off their notifications.
+As they override parent's settings we recommend only using announcements for very urgent or time sensitive matters.

 Have conversations with parents